kpidlubnyi/my-leetcode-solutions/README.md

 You might find it interesting if you:
 - Want to see how a beginner approaches Data Science and Machine Learning challenges.
-- Are exploring the Pandas section on Leetcode.
+- Are exploring the Pandas or Database section on Leetcode.
 - Are looking for examples of solutions and progress.

 **Thank you for visiting!
 Follow along for updates on my journey.**